What is Drop Shipping?

 How can drop shipping benefit you?

-Drop shipping is not a ‘get-rich-quick’ scheme.
 As with any business, success requires dedication and hard work.
+As you can imagine, one of the biggest advantages of dropshipping is the ability to sell merchandise without a personal investment.
+You actually pay the wholesaler with the customers’ funds.
 However, there are distinct benefits to using drop shipping in your online business:

 What are the drawbacks of drop shipping?